abdullahhkhann/Java_tasks/README.md

-# codealpha_tasks
+# Tasks
-Repo for Code Alpha Java Tasks
+Repo for some tasks

 ## Task #1